 Uuuuhh … no. Nope, nay nay, hard pass.
 Put it in a no bag, smash it with a no hammer, and flush it down the no toilet.

-I didn’t get very far.
+I didn’t get far.
 As it turns out, humans are complicated.
 Write that down.

-I began my writing career as a “yes man,” as most greenhorns do when tackling a new endeavor.
+I began my writing career as a “yes man,” as most greenhorns do when tackling something new.
 I swallowed all the conventional wisdom, took every tip to heart, joined any group that would have me, listened to every morsel of advice from every author I could find, and said “yes” to any activity that touted itself as useful.

 That … was a mistake.

 What I ended up with was a giant plate of obligation, most of which was outright useless.
 I polluted manuscripts with unnecessary edits based on questionable advice.
-I joined groups that offered very little substance outside of social credit.
-I participated in events that were little more than time sinks with no intrinsic value.
+I joined groups that offered little substance outside of social credit.
+I participated in risky events that failed to expand my network.
 In short, I bogged myself down with a desire to engage.
 My “yes man” schedule had started to crush my productivity.

 As a necessary disclaimer, none of these things are objectively bad.
 Good editing is critical.
 Good groups are beneficial.
 Good events are fruitful.
 (Emphasis on the good qualifier.)